Prime Minister misses northern Tory conference to make surprise visit to Kyiv

 “It is an unfortunate thing but at the end of the day, he’s Prime Minister of our country and things come up.”

+Communities Secretary Michael Gove appeared at the conference via video link in Mr Johnson’s place.

-Downing Street declined to discuss the Prime Minister’s whereabouts on Friday or over the weekend.
+Downing Street had declined to discuss the Prime Minister’s whereabouts on Friday or over the weekend before releasing details of his Kyiv visit just before 4pm.

 Mr Berry previously described the conference as “a fantastic chance to discuss ideas that will help us Level Up the North” and give members “the opportunity to shape our policy asks from Government”.